-At this point, you can begin the entire process over again.
+At this point, begin the entire process again.
 Lightly sand the wall patch with a medium-grit mesh, just enough to give it a little more tooth.
-Then, mix up another batch of joint compound and begin troweling it over the first patch.
+Then, mix up another batch of joint compound and trowel it over the first patch.

-Take this layer out just a little wider than the first, still sweeping mud from the perimeter towards the center.
-You want to focus on getting a smooth finish this time around, so work with slightly smaller amounts of mud on your knife.
+Pull this layer out just a little wider than the first.
+Remember to pull the mud from the perimeter towards the center.
+Focus on getting a smooth finish this time around.
+Work with smaller amounts of mud on your knife.

-When the second coat has begun to set up, repeat the spraying process, thoroughly wetting the area again.
-Trowel towards the center of the patch once more.
+When the second coat begins to set up, repeat the spraying process.
+Then trowel mud towards the center of the patch once more, smoothing the mud.

-All traces of the old damage should be gone now, and your wall surface should look fairly smooth.
-Dry it with your heat gun (after cleaning your mudding tools).
+Ideally, all traces of the old damage should be gone now.
+Your patch surface should look fairly smooth.
+Dry it with your heat gun.
+But clean your tools first!

-You’ll see dark spots start to emerge through newly dried areas after a few moments.
+Notice that dark spots emerge through newly dried areas after a few moments.
 This is moisture escaping from deeper regions of the patch.
-Continue passing the heat gun over these areas until no new dark spots emerge.
+Pass the heat gun over these areas until no new dark spots emerge.

-If you want to walk away for a little while at this point, it can’t hurt.
+Walk away for a little while at this point, if you want.
 In a warm, dry house, the 20-minute mud will finish drying pretty quickly.

-When the whole patch is bone-white and extremely hard, use a fine-grit mesh on your sanding paddle to sand the entire area.
-Feather the perimeter carefully—you can scar the old paint and drywall around your patch if you’re too aggressive.
+Check that the whole patch is bone-white and extremely hard.
+If so, use a fine-grit mesh on your sanding paddle to sand the entire area.
+Feather the perimeter carefully!
+Don’t scar the old paint and drywall around your patch by being too aggressive.

-If everything goes according to plan, you should have a well-blended patch ready for primer and paint!
+If everything goes according to plan, you have a well-blended patch.
+Finally you’re ready for primer and paint!

-With twenty-minute mud and a few drywall tools, you’ll be able to patch up superficial drywall damage throughout your house in record time!
+With twenty-minute mud and a few drywall tools, you can to patch superficial drywall damage in record time!